open-coffee/opencoffee-navigation-bar/README.md

 ## How to use

 The navigation bar adds the navigation between the CoffeeNet Applications.

-To use it you just need to add the maven dependency below and Bootstrap with jQuery and you are ready to go.
+To use it you just need to add the maven dependency below and you are ready to go.
-If you have already bootstrap in your project so just use that dependency.

 ### Maven